-Astrakhan (also spelled Astrahan) is an administrative center of Astrakhan oblast of Russia located about 1,430 km southeast of Moscow.
+Astrakhan (also spelled Astrahan) is an administrative center of Astrakhan oblast of Russia, located about 1411 km southeast of Moscow.
 The city stands on 11 islands of the Caspian depression, on the banks of the Volga River close to the area where it flows into the Caspian Sea.

-The city is an important railway junction, sea and river port.
+The city is an important railway hub, sea and river port.
 There is also an airport.

-Mongol leader Tamerlane completely destroyed the town in 1395.
-In 1459-1556, the town was Astrakhan Khanate capital.
+Mongol leader Tamerlane destroyed the town in 1395.
+In 1459-1556, it was the capital of Astrakhan Khanate.
 Archaeologists found the remains of it about 12 km from present Astrakhan.

-Russian state Tsar Ivan the Terrible conquered Astrakhan Khanate and its capital city Astrakhan in 1556.
-The city became the main Russian gate to Orient in the 17th century.
+Tsar Ivan the Terrible conquered Astrakhan Khanate and its capital in 1556.
+The town became the main Russian gate to Orient in the 17th century.
 It was the place where merchants from Armenia, Persia, India and other counties of the East met.

-In the beginning of the 18th century, Russian Tsar Peter the Great built a shipyard in Astrakhan.
+In the beginning of the 18th century, Peter the Great built a shipyard in Astrakhan.
 It was Russia’s main base in its attacks on Persia.
 Later, in the 18th century, Catherine II gave Astrakhan some important industrial privileges.
-It became the capital city of Astrakhan guberniya in 1711.
+It became the capital of Astrakhan guberniya in 1711.

-Fuel and power complex represented by “Gazpromdobycha Astrakhan” is the leading enterprise of Astrakhan.
+The fuel and power complex represented by “Gazpromdobycha Astrakhan” is the leading enterprise.
 The company works out Aksarai gas condensate deposit.

-Gas and brimstone extraction from the condensate takes place in steppe, about 60 km from the city.
-The plant is a monopolist in brimstone production (70% of the Russian market) and the largest Russian brimstone exporter at the world market (12% of the world market), it gives about 24% of taxes coming to local budget and produces 60% of all the industrial output in Astrakhanskaya oblast.
+Gas and brimstone extraction from the condensate takes place in the steppe, about 60 km from the city.
+The plant is a monopolist in brimstone production (about 70% of the Russian market) and the largest Russian brimstone exporter at the world market (12% of the world market), it gives about 24% of taxes coming to local budget and produces 60% of all the industrial output in the region.

 The food industry plants produce over 13% of all output.
-Machine-building industry reflects the location of Astrakhan as a port city.
+The machine-building industry reflects the location of Astrakhan as a port city.
 14 ship-building plants are in process in the city.

 Astrakhan places of interest

-There are 4 theaters in Astrakhan: State Music theater, State Puppet theater, State Young Spectator Theater and Drama Theater, Astrakhan State Opera and Ballet Theater opened October 27, 2011 (one of the largest theaters in Europe).
+There are five theaters in Astrakhan: State Music Theater, State Puppet Theater, State Young Spectator Theater and Drama Theater, Astrakhan State Opera and Ballet Theater opened October 27, 2011 (one of the largest theaters in Europe).

 - The building of the former Azov-Don bank.

 The territory of Astrakhan is crossed by channels of the Volga river-bed.
-This fact entailed a lot of bridges across the rivers which make the city of Astrakhan look like Saint Petersburg as well as the fact of Peter I visit to Astrakhan in 1722.
+That’s why a lot of bridges were built across them making it looking like Saint Petersburg.